How To Use A French Press (Tools, Tips, Ratios And A Tutorial)

 - Stirring spoon

-Step 1 - Measure out your coffee grounds
+1. Measure coffee grounds

 What you measure out depends largely on the size of your coffee press and the amount of coffee you want.
 I hope you used a coffee grinder to freshly grind your beans.
 See the FAQ's below for the right grind size.